onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 The communication graph is embodied in the form of a [`PDM_part_to_part_t`](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev_formation/user_manual/comm_graph/ptp.html#c-api) instance.

-The Part-to-part feature has been created to exchange data between two entities partitions.
+The Part-to-part feature was designed as a generic means of exchanging data between two arbitrarily partitioned sets of entities.
-That is why the Part-to-part structure is built by specifying the partitions on both sides, as well as the graph of the links between elements of partition 1 (*Part1*) to partition 2 (*Part2*).
+The Part-to-part structure is thus built by specifying the partitions of both sets, as well as the graph of the links between elements of set 1 (*Part1*) to set 2 (*Part2*).

 <img src="ptp.png" width="300">

-On the figure above the first partition is represented by the red set of points and the second partition by the blue set of points.
+On the figure above the first set is represented in red and the second set in blue.
-The graph between *Part1* and *Part2* is symbolised by the gray arrows.
+The graph between *Part1* and *Part2* is symbolized by the gray arrows.

 In this case, *Part1* represents the source mesh and *Part2* the target point cloud.